2 years ago · lizzie · 0 comments

 By reframing (with all true statements), you can difuse the complaints and start to reduce your internal tension.

-Comlaining leaves you with a negative filter.
+Complaining leaves you with a negative filter and can result in low self esteem.
+It’s impossible to learn how to stop complaining and be happy if your focus is on the negatives.
 You tend to start looking for things to complain about and too easily join in with other people complains aswell.
 This makes it more challenging to focus on the positives around you.
 As a said before, you don’t want to be fake and pretend everything is great if it isn’t.
 However, you want to open your eyes to the wonderful things, people and opportunities that are happening all around you.

 Think about times when you have been upset by something someone said or did.
 How has this impacted your relationship with your children, friends, family or co-workers?
 Have you found it difficult to focus and be ‘fun’ in that moment?
 Most likely – YES.
 The key here is to put negative experiences aside until you can address them and be in the ‘now’.
 Be conscious not to allow negative impacts to affect other aspects of your life.